 This post contains one or more affiliate links, which help to sustain Little Green Seedling.
 I only ever recommend things I truly believe in!

-You’d think adopting our model of agriculture is the last thing any country would want to do.
+You’d think adopting our model of industrial agriculture would be the last thing any country would want to do.
 But as the demand for meat rises, our methods are spreading.

 I’ve previously mentioned Dr. Will Tuttle’s The World Peace Diet, a book which really inspired me.
 In one passage, he describes visiting Korea and discovering that Texan cattlemen were going there to teach investors how to turn traditional rice paddies into cattle feedlots.
 Rice paddies feed thousands – far fewer people are fed by raising cattle on the same land, and only the rich can afford the meat produced.